ceramicnetwork/CIPs/CIPs/CIP-85/CIP-85.md

 ## Security Considerations

-The spec defines clear expectations about the number of items a slice can contain, and how cursors should be stable, but as with any other Ceramic document, it is up to the schema validation and correct spec implementations to ensure the correct behavior is applied.
+The spec defines clear expectations about the number of items a slice can contain, and how cursors should be stable, but as with any other Ceramic stream, it is up to the schema validation and correct spec implementations to ensure the correct behavior is applied.

 ## Copyright